PavanRangani/docs/docs/prd/legal-entities/trust.md

 ### Terminate

-- When any trust is terminated, system ask for `Date` and `Termination`
+- When any trust is terminated, system ask for `Date` and `Termination`,

+### Download PDF

+- Allows to download current as well as history of trust.
+- On Download action, Downloads PDF in same browser tab.
+- Trust Summary PDF file name will be in this format: `{Trust Name}-trust summary report.pdf`

+#### UI Requirement

+Mockup //TODO

 ## View Trust